 Depending on your position, you may be responsible for some or all of your rig’s maintenance and operating costs.
 An owner-operator position may advertise a higher pay, but you need to provide your own truck and are typically required to handle maintenance costs.
 Be sure you ask about any expenses that will have to come out of your paycheck as you compare benefits.

 Apply To Train for Entry-Level Truck Driving Jobs

 Just like any other job, an entry-level role in the transportation industry requires an application.
 All trucking carriers will require you to pass a US DOT drug test and explain any driving record issues.

 A history of DUIs, DWIs, moving violations, or at-fault accidents will require an explanation and may create a barrier to entry-level truck driver positions.
 Any major violations while you are a current CDL holder may suspend your license, so check your state regulations to learn more.

-Train for Your New Career in Four Weeks!
+Train for Your New Career in about a month!

 Don’t let a lack of training or experience prevent you from applying to entry-level truck driving jobs near you.
 Check out Roadmaster Drivers School today to learn more about the training process.
-Receive Class A CDL training with state-of-the-art training equipment in just four weeks.
+Receive Class A CDL training with modern training equipment in just about a month.